glftpd/socks5/README.md

 month_limit=0;

 [ Advanced ]
-oidentpath=; - if you want to use oidentd spoofing enter path to users .oidentd.conf file here oidentdelay=3; - delay in seconds before restoring old .oidentd.conf - 0 if you want it not restored buffersize=4096;
+oidentpath=/home/hawk/.oidentd.conf; - if you want to use oidentd spoofing enter path to users .oidentd.conf file including filename here oidentdelay=3; - delay in seconds before restoring old .oidentd.conf - 0 if you want it not restored buffersize=4096;
 pending=50;